microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 A release starts by preparing that branch: the DXC version is bumped, the release notes are labelled, the branch is cut from main, the shader model is set, and the branch policies are locked down.
-The build, submodule-update, report, and release pipelines are then pointed at the new branch so that subsequent builds run against it.
+The build, report, and release pipelines are then pointed at the new branch so that subsequent builds run against it.

 Submodules are not otherwise part of this process.
-A submodule stays at whatever commit it is already set to; advancing SPIRV-Headers and SPIRV-Tools is a manual step, done the same way on main and on release branches — there is no automatic update.
-The submodule-update pipeline updates the submodules on the internal branch, which is how changes from GitHub are picked up.
+A submodule stays at whatever commit it is already set to; advancing SPIRV-Headers and SPIRV-Tools is a manual, optional step, not something the release does on its own.
+We assume here that the submodules are left as they are unless they are deliberately updated.

 The release builds run from those branches and are marked for retention.
 The build and report pipelines that run here are what we today treat as the validation that gates the